git-Abdul/studyBuddy/README.md

 **With Study Buddy, you can:**

-* :calculator: Solve complex calculations with the integrated calculator.
+* ➕ Solve complex calculations with the integrated calculator.
 * :chart_with_upwards_trend: Visualize mathematical functions with the graph plotter.
 * :robot: Engage with Bard AI, your virtual study companion.
 * :stopwatch: Stay focused with the built-in timer.